Setting Up Mounts

 Onboard XFS Filesystem

-In addition to network filesystems (TNFS/HTTPS), Spectranext includes an onboard XFS filesystem directly on the cartridge.
+In addition to network filesystems (TNFS/HTTP(s)), Spectranext includes an onboard XFS filesystem directly on the cartridge.
 This provides local storage that doesn't require a network connection.
-You can upload files directly to the cartridge using the SPX command-line tools or SPX Browser, and then access them from Spectrum programs:
+You can upload files directly to the cartridge using the Spectranext Browser or SPX command-line tools, and then access them from Spectrum programs:

 %mount "xfs://ram/"